nvennin/test-www/procedures/Procedure_GDP_AMXWS_Management_Of_Procedures.md

 * Regulatory Affairs
 * Supply Chain

-Procedures to be identified as Cross Functional are those which are applicable to each Theramex employee or where the responsibility/ownership is shared across two or more departments.
+Procedures identified as Cross-functional are those which are applicable to multiple business functions or where the responsibility/ownership is shared across two or more departments.

 ### Authoring

-The author is identified via a discusisonon the GitHub Issues platform.
-The author must be suitably knowledgeable on the target subject matter.
+The author is identified via a discussion on the GitHub Issues platform.
+The author must be suitably knowledgeable of the target subject matter.

 The author will collaborate with peers and subject matter experts before submitting the draft for approval.

-Associated documents (forms) may be revised separately from the procedure revision process, the author revising the form will be responsible to assess all corresponding documents as part of the change process.
+Associated documents (forms) may be revised separately from the procedure revision process.
+The author revising the form will be responsible for assessing all corresponding documents as part of the change process.

 ### Review and Approval

 Procedures and associated documents must be reviewed for use by at least one competent person in the area they relate to.

-Procedures and associated documents must be approved for use by a senior competent person in the area to which the Document relates.
-All SOPs relating to GDP activities must be approved by a Responsible Person.
+Procedures and associated documents must be approved for use by a senior competent person in the area to which the document relates.
+All procedures relating to GDP activities must be approved by a Responsible Person.

-The approval procedure is performed using GitHub's pull request feature.
-The pull request feature allows to move a document from a draft _branch_ into the master branch, which is in force.
+The approval procedure is performed using GitHub's 'pull request' feature.
+The pull request feature allows to move a document from a draft _branch_ into the master branch, which contains the final approved versions of the documentation.

-GitHub's control mechanisms enforces that all changes to the master are reviewed by at least one member of the quality team (@simplepharma/quality), and all documents that include _GDP_ in their name to be reviewed by a member of the RP team (@simplepharma/rp).
+The control mechanisms set up in GitHub enforce that all changes to the master are reviewed by at least one member of the quality team (@simplepharma/quality), and all documents that include _GDP_ in their name to be reviewed by a member of the RP team (@simplepharma/rp).

-The reviewer is required to be different to the issuer of the pull request.
+The reviewer is required to be different to the issuer of the pull request, except in the case that the issuer is a Responsible Person.

- When the draft is reviewed and finalized, the author submits a pull request to integrate his changes into the master, which are the in force documents.
+When the draft is reviewed and finalised, the author submits a pull request to integrate changes into the master, which are the final approved versions of the documentation.

 The approval of pull requests is equivalent to a wet signature.

 ### Effective Date

-Unless otherwise noted in the purpose section approved procedures are applicable immediately.
+Unless otherwise noted in the Purpose section, approved procedures are applicable immediately.

 Training of the relevant employees should take place before the approval of the procedure.